Frequently Asked Questions

 6. Can residents bring personal items?

 Absolutely.
 Residents are encouraged to bring clothing, personal care items, and familiar belongings to make their space feel like home.
-We provide everything else including furniture, tv’s, devices with internet connectivity and more.
+We provide everything else including furniture, tv’s, and devices with internet connectivity.

 7. How are meals provided?